PHP Contact Form with jQuery AJAX

-PHP AJAX contact form is used to send contact information to the back end without page refresh.
-The AJAX based contact form will be useful when this component is widgetized in an application layout.
+PHP AJAX contact form sends contact information to the back end without page refresh.
+The AJAX-based contact form will be helpful when this component is widgetized in an application layout.

-In this tutorial, we have given an example contact form for collecting user queries, feedback and etc. After client-side validation, these form data will be sent to a PHP page through a jQuery AJAX call.
-After sending contact email, the PHP page will respond to the AJAX request.
+In this tutorial, we gave an example contact form for collecting user queries, feedback, etc. After client-side validation, these form data will be sent to a PHP page through a jQuery AJAX call.
+After sending the contact email, the PHP page will respond to the AJAX request.

-This form contains the collection of inputs to get user feedback.
+This form contains a collection of inputs to get user feedback.
 It triggers jQuery AJAX call on the click event of its submit button.

 <div id="frmContact">